On the density of strongly minimal algebraic vector fields: Preliminaries

-\begin{proposition} Let $(X,v)$ be an algebraic vector field with reduced singularities.
-The following properties hold: \begin{itemize} \item[(i)] The foliation $\mathcal F(v)$ is an invariant foliation.
-More generally, every foliation containing $\mathcal F(v)$ is an invariant foliation. \item[(ii)] If $\phi: (X,v) \dashrightarrow (Y,w)$ is a rational dominant morphism of algebraic vector fields then the (algebraically-integrable) foliation $\mathcal F_\phi$ is invariant under the vector field $v$. \end{itemize} \end{proposition}
+\begin{proposition} Denote by $\mathcal F(v)$ the one-dimensional foliation on $X$ tangent to the algebraic vector field $(X,v)$ The following properties hold: \begin{itemize} \item[(i)] The foliation $\mathcal F(v)$ is an invariant foliation of $(X,v)$.
+More generally, every foliation containing $\mathcal F(v)$ is an invariant foliation. \item[(ii)] If $\phi: (X,v) \dashrightarrow (Y,w)$ is a rational dominant morphism of algebraic vector fields then the (algebraically integrable) foliation $\mathcal F_\phi$ is invariant for $(X,v)$. \end{itemize} \end{proposition}